cernanalysispreservation/analysispreservation.cern.ch/docs/tutorials.rst

 -------------

 The CAP-client is a command-line tool for preserving analyses.
-It is implemented as a python package and its documentation can be found `here <https://cap-client.readthedocs.io>`_.
+It is implemented as a python package and its documentation can be found in the `CAP Client docs <https://cap-client.readthedocs.io>`_.

 Setting up the cap-client configuration: